COVID: Kashmir volunteers step up as health system suffers | DW | 04.05.2021

 He has also helped with cremations, which can be an emotionally difficult process for him.

-"Last week, a husband and wife died within three days.
+"Last week, a husband and wife died within three days [of each other].
 The whole family was COVID positive.
 When we found out about it, we rushed to cremate them following the protocol.
 It can be very difficult at times," he said.

 Singh says the community is also planning to open their gurdwaras, or temples, for COVID care.